LoginRadius/engineering-portal/content/blog/angular-roster-tutorial/index.md

 ---
-title: "Angular Roster Tutorial"
+TITLE: "Angular Roster Tutorial"
-date: "2016-01-12"
+DATE: "2016-01-12"
-coverImage: "roster-angularjs-1.png"
+COVER IMAGE: "roster-angularjs-1.png"
-author: "Zakary Hughes"
+AUTHOR: "Zakary Hughes"
-tags: ["Engineering","AngularJS","PlayersArray","Array","Search"]
+TAGS: ["Engineering","AngularJS","PlayersArray","Array","Search"]
 ---

 If you're not familiar with Angular I'd highly recommend heading over to the [Angular JS](https://angularjs.org/) resource site and checking out what all the fuss is about.
 Once you've got a basic understanding of Angular and how to get it up and running this tutorial will show you some of the basic, but awesome features supported by Angular.